Trump reveals prescription drug deal with pharmaceutical giant AstraZeneca

 The “most-favoured nation” pricing scheme is an idea that Trump tried but failed to initiate during his first term as president, from 2017 to 2021.

 How that project might shape up in his second term remains to be seen.
-The TrumpRx website – which the president insists he did not name himself – has yet to go online.
+The TrumpRx website – which the president insists he did not name himself – has yet to offer any services.